losanki/losanki.github.io/consulting.md

 title: Consulting
 permalink: /consulting/
 ---
-I am available for work related to IT such as design, development and implementation.
+I am available for design, development and implementation.
-There are three modes available for contract work:
+There are three modes available for work:
 * Per hour
 * Based on service
-* Long term contract
+* Consulting contract

 ### Per hour flat charges:
-Available for hourly charges of rs 1000 or $15.
+Available for hourly charges of INR 2500 or USD $30.

 ### Per service: